Wall Street edges lower, energy stocks fall

 “The overall picture confirms the economy is on a steady footing.
 It’s skewing to the positive side,” said Laura Kane, head of Americas thematic investing at UBS Global Wealth Management.

-Only three of the S&P 500’s 11 major industry sectors ended the day in positive territory and Real Estate led the gainers with a 0.8% rise.
-Energy was the biggest decliner with a 1.6% drop.
+Only three of the S&P 500’s 11 major industry sectors ended the day in positive territory, and real estate led the gainers with a 0.8% rise.
+Energy was the biggest decliner with a 1.9% drop.

 The technology sector lost its gains late in the session to close down 0.01 percent and the Philadelphia Semiconductor Index closed up 0.95% after hitting an all-time high during the session.
 Texas Instruments Inc rose 1.8% after its quarterly report.

-Caterpillar Inc fell 3% as rising costs hit margins in its construction equipment business and the company reported tepid sales in the Asia Pacific region.
+Caterpillar Inc fell 3% as rising costs hit margins in its construction equipment business and the company reported tepid sales in the Asia-Pacific region.

 AT&T Inc was the biggest drag on the S&P 500, declining 4% after the second-largest U.S. wireless carrier reported quarterly revenue below Wall Street estimates.